-- increased operating resources (or dedicated reserve funds) to deal with extreme weather events, storm and fire response, flooding, fire prevention, and planting; - expanded forest health monitoring, inventory, forecasting and control programs in response to new insect pests and diseases; - increased need for watering and maintenance of drought and heat-stressed trees in urban areas due to abiotic stresses under a changing climate; and - expanded education and emergency planning.
+- increased operating resources (or dedicated reserve funds) to deal with extreme weather events, storm and fire response, fire prevention, and planting; - expanded forest health monitoring, inventory, forecasting and control programs in response to new insect pests and diseases; - increased need for watering and maintenance of drought and heat-stressed trees in urban areas due to abiotic stresses under a changing climate; and - expanded education and emergency planning.

-The urban heat island effect is likely to worsen under future climate conditions.
-Periods of prolonged heat exacerbate heat stress, particularly for priority populations such as people who are experiencing homelessness and those who are underhoused, older adults, infants and children, and people with pre-existing medical conditions.
-Healthy urban forest canopy cover and moist soils in hot spots will create continuous cool refuges across the region to reduce people's vulnerability during heat waves, and lower building energy consumption (see Figure 3).
+The urban heat island effect is likely to be exacerbated under future climate conditions.
+Periods of prolonged heat exacerbate heat stress, particularly for vulnerable people such as those who are un-housed, seniors, very young children and those with pre-existing medical conditions.
+Healthy urban forest canopy cover and moist soils in hot spots will create more continuous cool refuges across the region to reduce people's vulnerability during heat waves, and lower building energy consumption (see Figure 3).